AdobeDocs/analytics.en/help/analyze/activity-map/activitymap-links-report.md

   </tr>
   <tr>
    <td colname="col1"> Link ID </td>
-   <td colname="col2">The link's primary ID (for more information on how primary ID is defined by the [New Link Tracking Methodology] (/home/analyze/activity-map/activitymap-link-tracking/activitymap-link-tracking-methodology.md) </td>
+   <td colname="col2">The link's primary ID (for more information on how primary ID is defined by the <a href="/home/analyze/activity-map/activitymap-link-tracking/activitymap-link-tracking-methodology.md">New Link Tracking Methodology</a>) </td>
   </tr>
   <tr>
    <td colname="col1"> Clicks </td>